-20 Foods That Increase Sexual Stamina
+20 Foods That Increase Your Sexual Stamina and Sex Drive

 There are certain things you definitely don't want to last very long—like dentist appointments, visits with the in-laws, and hangovers.
 Something that would never top that list?
 Sex.
 When you hit the sheets with your significant other or a new flame, the last thing you want is to finish too soon.

 Although no one wants to be a minuteman, research shows that you don't have to go all night to please your partner either.
-A Journal of Sexual Medicine study reports that the average time couples spend bumpin' and grindin' ranges from three to 13 minutes.
+A study published in the Journal of Sexual Medicine study reports that the average time couples spend bumpin' and grindin' ranges from three to 13 minutes.
 Other research reveals that most women want "sexy time" to last between 15 and 25 minutes—not for hours like some people might think.
 Regardless, nothing bad can come from going at it a bit longer!

 If you like your food like you like your lovers—sweet and spicy—you're in luck.
 Ginger is another food that can improve your sex life by aiding blood flow and improving artery health.
 According to a study in the International Journal of Cardiology, consuming a mere teaspoon of the stuff a few times a week is all you need to reap the heart-healthy benefits.
 So, go ahead and place that second order of sushi this week—just don't leave the ginger on your plate.

 Having high cholesterol can lead to atherosclerosis, a condition that clogs and narrows arteries, impairing blood flow.
 This could eventually lead to heart problems, but you'll likely notice issues below the belt first.
 The arteries surrounding the genital area are narrower than coronary blood vessels, so they're more susceptible to clots.
 Simply put: the better your cholesterol levels are, the better your erection will be, too.
-So, start your day with these overnight oats.
+So, start your day with these overnight oats recipes.

 To ensure you can last as long as your partner desires when the time comes, add some nuts to your diet.
 Pistachios, peanuts, and walnuts all contain the amino acid L-arginine, which is one of the building blocks of nitric oxide—a naturally occurring gas that helps guys maintain their erections.
 These nuts are also high in magnesium, which boosts energy and endurance.

 For a quick energy boost, look no further than vitamin B12.
 The micronutrient is connected to optimal mental function and high energy because it helps maintain the health of your nerves, brain, and red blood cells.
 According to a Harvard study published in the New England Journal of Medicine, typical vitamin B12 deficiency symptoms include a trio of ailments that spell out bad news for the bedroom: fatigue, low libido (including erectile dysfunction), and weakness.

 Ever heard the adage that running is 90 percent mental and only 10 percent physical?
 Well, the same can be said for sex.
 To make sure your brain is mentally in the game, cultivate a keen sense of focus by loading up on folate.
 This B vitamin helps maintain levels of oxygen in our blood and produces healthy cells.
 It's known to aid in focus, energy, and alertness.
 Asparagus is one of the best sources of folate in our diets—just 6 spears provides you with a third of your recommended daily intake.

 Now you have another excuse to order the steak.
 When it comes to boosting—and maintaining—your libido, niacin (Vitamin B3) is especially helpful.
-A Journal of Sexual Health study found that men suffering from impotence who took a niacin supplement reported a significant improvement in their bedroom performance than men who took a placebo.
+A Journal of Sexual Medicine study found that men suffering from impotence who took a niacin supplement reported a significant improvement in their bedroom performance than men who took a placebo.
 Just 3 ounces of beef will serve up 30 percent of your daily recommended intake.